About

 Built in the open, by a single maintainer.

-Project Spine is a solo-maintainer alpha project.
+Project Spine is a solo-maintainer beta project.
 I'm building it because the AGENTS.md files I kept handing coding agents went stale the moment the brief moved, and no existing tool treated that as a real problem.

 The problem